ASzot/Dot-Files/README.md

 ### Vim Usage
 There are a couple of things that need to be configured for vim usage.
-You need to pip install:
-* `pip install autoflake`
-* `pip install autopep8`
-* `pip install isort`
-This needs to be pip installed to the Python environment that vim is being executed with.
+You need to pip install a couple of things.
+Activate the Python environment you will be using for Vim development.
+Then run `sh vim_setup.sh`.

 ### Ubuntu Requirements:
 First install git and clone this repo to `~/.dot-files`